-(1) Effective the first day of the first biweekly pay period for FY14, those bargaining unit members who provide official documentation of certification as a Hazardous Materials Technician, will receive a \$10.00 supplement for each bi-weekly pay period for the duration of which a valid certification is held.
+(1) All bargaining unit members who provide official documentation of certification as a Hazardous Materials Technician will receive a \$10.00 supplement for each bi-weekly pay period for the duration of which a valid certification is held.

-(2) Effective the first day of the first biweekly pay period for FY14, those bargaining unit members who provide official documentation of certification as an Urban Search and Rescue Technician in all five disciplines will receive a \$10.00 supplement for each biweekly pay period for the duration of which a valid certification is held.
+(2) All bargaining unit members who provide official documentation of certification as an Urban Search and Rescue Technician in all five disciplines will receive a \$10.00 supplement for each biweekly pay period for the duration of which a valid certification is held.

-(3) Effective the first day of the first biweekly pay period for FY14, those bargaining unit members who provide official documentation of certification to work at the Airport Rescue and Fire Fighting station and hold a Tallahassee Fire Department issued Tallahassee Airport security badge will receive a \$10.00 supplement for each biweekly pay period for the duration of which a valid certification is held.
+(3) All bargaining unit members who provide official documentation of certification to work at the Airport Rescue and Fire Fighting station and hold a Tallahassee Fire Department issued Tallahassee Airport security badge will receive a \$10.00 supplement for each biweekly pay period for the duration of which a valid certification is held.